aidenprice/LandgateAPITest-Written-Report/LandgateAPITest Final Report Draft.md

 #### TestMaster

+A TestMaster encapsulates all tests undertaken in a single user initiated test.
+The LocationTests, NetworkTests, PingTests and EndpointTests performed from a given user test have the same TestMaster as their parent object.
+This allows all the various subtests to be queried with their fellows in the /Analyse function.

+TestMasters also group subtests according to the user's perception of the manner in which the tests were done.
+Thus, allowing the user to review a TestMaster and its children as a single unit of test work in the iOS app interface.

 All TestMasters and their children inherit from the ResultObject superclass in both the web and iOS applications.
 In this manner, they inherit the same properties of datetime,  testID, parentTestID and so forth.
 This is for the sake of convenience and avoiding repeated code.

+TestMasters have a properties relating to the test device itself which can not change through the cycle of subtests.
+The record includes the device type, the version of its operating system and a unique identifer for the device.
+The device ID is Apple Inc.'s "ID for vendor" a key unique to both the device and the application vendor.
+This key can not be traced to a particular device without the application's signed certificate.

+The database record corresponding to a TestMaster is a TestMasterResult object.

 ##### TestEndpoint

 The primary focus of the study, TestEndpoints request a set response from the Landgate server.

-Each TestMaster will record dozens of TestEndpoints.
+The TestEndpoint records the details of the template (server type, HTTP method, the URL and so forth), the test's outcome (successful or failed on the device), the start and finish time and date, and the data received in the endpoint's response.

 TestEndpoints are stored in the iOS application database as EndpointResult objects.
-For the sake of differentiating them in the web application Python code, they retain the TestEndpoint nomenclature.
+Each TestMaster will enact dozens of TestEndpoints.
+Consequentially, each TestMasterResult will be the parent to dozens of EndpointResults.

 ##### LocationTest

+Acquiring the mobile device's position throughout testing is key to LandgateAPITest's methodology.
+From this information we can derive information on the environment in which a given test was undertaken, such as device travel distance and speed.

+A LocationTest acquires a latitude and longitude value in the WGS84 coordinate reference system common to GPS devices.

-The LadgateAPITest iOS app requests a 10-metre accuracy for location fixes.
+The LandgateAPITest iOS app requests a 10-metre accuracy for location fixes.
 This accuracy is not guaranteed, should the device be unable to locate with the desired accuracy it will report what it can after timing out.
 As with all GPS devices, the environment affects location accuracy, particularly when testing indoors.
 Looser GPS accuracy saves the device's battery power which otherwise would be wasted in trying to acquire a more accurate location fix.

 The web application and iOS application databases store each LocationTest's outcome as a LocationResult.

 ##### NetworkTest

-The iOS device reports its mobile network connection type through the Telephony framework.
+The mobile network connection varies depending on the cell tower, its capabilities and obstacles in the intervening space.

+A NetworkTest queries the iOS device for the properties of its network connection.
+Each NetworkTest records the mobile network provider (called carrier in mobile device parlance) and the class of the mobile network (for example, EDGE, HSDPA, LTE).

+LandgateAPITest tests specifically for a Wifi connection before testing for a mobile network connection.

+NetworkTest's have a property to hold a unique identifier for a cell tower.
+In its current form LandgateAPITest does not record anything in this property.
+The iOS device reports details of its mobile network connection through Apple's Core Telephony framework.
+Intended for the use of mobile communication providers much of Core Telephony's functionality is private.
+Apps utilising such functions submitted to Apple Inc.'s App Store for review will be summarily rejected.
+The code LandgateAPITest uses should not be condemned under the current regime.
+Recording the cell tower id would be cause for rejection however, so it is excluded.

 The result object for a NetworkTest is a NetworkResult.

 ##### PingTest

+As LandgateAPITest can not directly test network connection speed we take a proxy in its place.
+A PingTest sends a HEAD request to www.google.com.au and measures the time until it receives a response.
+HEAD requests do not demand any data in the response body, so any intervening time is a factor of the mobile connection and processing time on the Google web server.
+These two factors are unfortunately inseparable given the app's limitations.

 The result object stored in the database for a PingTest is a PingResult.

 #### ReferenceObject

 ReferenceObjects hold the correct response data from the Landgate servers for each request.
-Server, returnType and other properties identify ReferenceObjects from one another and allow comparison to a TestEndpoint.
-The reference property holds the text response, either XML, JSON or images converted to base64 text.
+Server, returnType and other test template properties identify ReferenceObjects from one another and allow comparison to a TestEndpointResult.
+The reference property holds the response data in text, either XML, JSON or images converted to base64 text.

 These exemplar responses were requested and stored on the 5th of April, 2016.
 This postdates GME's replacement.
 References for GME requests were stored in April 2016 from the first test responses in December 2015.
 Dynamic parts of responses were excluded from the final ReferenceObject, for example, any date or time value that changes between requests.

 The administrator uploads text files containing ReferenceObject references to the web application's code repository.
-A request to the \StoreReferences endpoint enqueues a task to add new and replace old ReferenceObjects with the text file contents.
+A request to the /StoreReferences endpoint enqueues a task to add new and replace old ReferenceObjects with the text file contents.

 #### Vector

-The web application's Analyse function parses each TestEndpoint object and attempts to generate a new Vector object.
+The web application's /Analyse function parses each TestEndpoint object and attempts to generate a new Vector object.
 Vectors encapsulate the LocationTest, NetworkTest and PingTest immediately preceding the TestEndpoint along with those immediately following it, retaining pointers to these objects.
-The function determines the change in Location, Network conditions and Ping response time and takes them as a proxy for the mobile device's changing connectivity environment through the endpoint test.
+The function determines the change in Location, Network conditions and Ping response time and takes them as a proxy for the mobile device's changing connectivity environment through the EndpointTest.

 The logic to retrieve the six related subtests from the datastore is as follows;